 Opportunities for improvement include the development of a soft skills program for K-8 to assist with preparing youth for employment.
 The NWPA Board, through its committees, is working collaboratively to enhance the youth workforce system that builds a youth pipeline to support employer need.
 They understand the importance of boosting youth interest, education, and skills for the current occupational openings as well as the emerging occupations of the future.
 The Youth Committee will work to support the WIOA Title I program services contractor to expand outreach and recruitment of out-of-school youth.
 Strengthening partnerships and coordination with adult literacy and education providers will be a focus of the NWPA Board to provide eligible individuals with job readiness and life skills necessary to transition them into post-secondary education or employment.
 In addition, providing education and training to the NWPA Board on the requirements of changing legislation will also be an important focus in the coming year.
 The LWDB is working on additional initiatives to continue to improve on the virtual service delivery model.
 Lastly, the NWPA Board through its employer partnerships will also look to expand the apprenticeship opportunities by increasing awareness of the benefits of apprenticeships with schools and career and tech centers, economic developers, parents, students, and media to get the word out about programs offered in the local area.
-Two business solutions staff will become Apprenticeship Navigators in the local area to share the benefits with the employers.
+The two business solutions staff members resigned prior to completing the Apprenticeship Navigator training.
+Title I is discussing the next round of RA Navigator training with KDP and will select two individuals to participate in the training.
+Local board staff will have regular discussions with the Title I provider regarding the start and continuation of the RA Navigator training.
 As the labor participation rate continues to decline in the local area it will be important to identify individuals that are looking for affordable ways to become educated and find family sustaining employment.
-The number of jobs in the local area that require on the job training as opposed to actual secondary training allows for increased discussions about the benefit of continuing education while earning and apprenticeship.
+The number of jobs in the local area that require on- the- job training as opposed to actual secondary training allows for increased discussions about the benefit of continuing education while earning and apprenticeship.
 The partnerships afford a great opportunity to have these discussions and show employers the benefit of the apprenticeship pipeline.